satran004/aion-graphql/README.md

 This project provides **GraphQL** endpoint to query Aion blockchain.
 It is using AION java api to communicate with Aion blockchain.

 It also support **REST Api** endpoints.
-The REST api development is in progress.
+The REST api development is still in progress.
 You can check supported REST apis here.

 https://api.aion-graphql.com/swagger-ui.html